 This Ywlake 4X6 Album has a beautiful leather binding and front cover photo insert.
-The front cover photo insert is well designed and constructed, and there is minimal movement once you have chosen your album cover.
-The rest of the book fits five photos per page and conveniently offers both vertical and horizontal photo positions on each page.
+The front insert is well-designed and constructed, keeping your cover photo secure once in place.
+The inside of the album accommodates five photos per page and conveniently offers both vertical and horizontal photo positions on each page.
 We loved that the plastic photo sleeves did not tear easily and that the photos, once inserted, were fairly secure.

-Although the Ywlake 4X6 Album held the photos in place for the most part, some photos did slip loose with some shaking, although most stayed in place when just flipping through the album.
-The biggest downside to this product is that it doesn't fit on a standard 12" tall bookshelf.
+Although the photos in the Ywlake 4X6 Album were pretty secure, some photos slipped loose with some shaking, although most stayed in place when just flipping through the album.
+Our main gripe with this product is that it doesn't fit on a standard 12" tall bookshelf.
 It also lacked room for notes next to the photos.
-However, this gives the album a really nice aesthetic while flipping through since it has a larger photo capacity and there is no unused space.
+However, this gives the album a nice aesthetic while flipping through since it has a larger photo capacity and there is no unused space.

 The Pioneer Fabric Frame Cover photo album is beautiful and simple.
-It has a photo pocket for one photo at the front cover of the album and has a nice fabric coating across the rest of the cover.
-You can fit two horizontal photos per page on the inside, and the photos are incredibly secure once placed in the slots.
-There is even space next to each photo insert to write notes about the accompanying photo.
+The front cover has a nice fabric coating and holds one photo.
+You can fit two horizontal photos per page on the inside, and they are held very securely once placed in the slots.
+There is even space next to each photo insert to write notes or label the accompanying photo.

 The Totocan Self Adhesive comes in a fancy red box and has decorative leather binding.
-This album also has the added benefit of a scrapbook style layout.
-This means that you can place the photos or other keepsakes any which way you want.
+This album also has the added benefit of a scrapbook-style layout, allowing you to place photos or other keepsakes in any configuration you'd like.
 You can even add little notes under the photos or paste in a greeting card.
-The versatility of this product impressed us.
-And the pages in this album are nice and big and can fit up to four photos each.
+We were impressed by this album's versatility and love that its pages are large and can fit up to four photos each.

-Unfortunately, the pages in the Totocan Self Adhesive are not removable, and more can't be added, which wouldn't be such a big deal if there were more pages to begin with.
-There are only 28 pages in the model that we tested, and if you're not cramming four photos on every page, this doesn't leave space for a lot of photos.
+Unfortunately, the pages in the Totocan Self Adhesive are not removable, and you can't add more, which wouldn't be a huge deal if there were more pages to begin with.
+There are only 28 pages in the album we tested, and if you're not cramming four photos on every page, this doesn't leave space for a lot of photos.
 There are other options available with more pages, which would increase the size of the book but also increase your photo capacity.
-This album is already so large that it doesn't fit in on a standard one-foot tall shelf.
+This album is already so large that it doesn't fit on a standard one-foot-tall shelf.